Apply

 Students who began their college career on the Ann Arbor campus will need to have at least a 2.5 GPA to be eligible for the dual degree program and completed the transfer course requirements.
 If a student started their college career at another school but is now a current student on the Ann Arbor campus, they will need to have at least a 3.0 GPA and completed the transfer course requirements.

-Please reach out to the Office of Recruitment and Admissions via [email protected] and request a Multiple Dependent Degree Program (MDDP) form.
+Please reach out to the Office of Undergraduate Recruitment via [email protected] and request a Multiple Dependent Degree Program (MDDP) form.
 We strongly suggest that applicants meet with an academic advisor in the Engineering department that they wish to major in to make sure that this is the right academic path and fit.

 Cross campus requirements